 - Add cooled milk and yeast to egg mixture.

 - Add flour, one cup at a time beating with mixer constantly.
 This will be slightly thicker than cake batter.

-- Cover batter with a towel and allow to rise until double.
+- Cover batter with a towel and allow to rise until double, about 1 hour.

-- Grease counter top and place dough on counter.
+- Flour counter top and place dough on counter.
 Do not add more flour unless it is just too sticky to handle.